Korg i3

 Early reviews of the i3 were favourable, and the company released a 76-note version (the i2) shortly afterward, whilst a version equipped with speakers, the i4S debuted in 1994.
 A further cut down version (the i5S) followed in 1996.

 The auto-accompaniment workstation concept was quickly imitated by other manufacturers, most notably Roland's G-800, launched in 1995.
 Korg replaced the i3 in 1998 with the i30, and its speakered siblings the iS40 and iS50.

+At NAMM 2020, Korg announced the release of a new i3, nearly 30 years after the original.